 If you want to read some of Dervla’s books, I suggest this order:

 A few years ago a video called “Who is Dervla Murphy“ was created.
-You can get it on Vimeo ($13).
+You can get it on Vimeo ($6 to rent).
 I’ll warn you that it’s difficult to understand her and there is no closed caption available, but I enjoyed seeing her and learning more about her life.

 You might also enjoy this 2010 interview with Dervla.